anirudhgiri/TinyNN4J/README.md

 ## Usage
 [Download](https://github.com/anirudhgiri/TinyNN4J/raw/master/lib/TinyNN4J.jar) the jar file and add it to your build path.
-To use with Processing3, simple drag the jar file into the Processing editor.
+To use with Processing3, simply drag the jar file into the Processing editor.
 ```java

 //(number of inputs, number of nodes in hidden layer, number of outputs)